The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 The mode of action of activated carbon is based on its porous structure.
 The high number of pores and channels in the carbon creates a very large surface area that can be used to absorb odour molecules.
 As soon as the odour molecules come into contact with the activated carbon, they are bound in the pores of the carbon and thus neutralised.

 Activated charcoal also has the ability to absorb moisture, which helps to reduce unpleasant odours.
 By absorbing moisture, it inhibits the growth of bacteria and mould, which are often responsible for bad odours.
-Litter with activated charcoal is therefore very suitable pure for littering your big shops or mixed in with the litter of your choice also as an additional odour blocker.
+Litter with activated charcoal is therefore very suitable pure for littering your solid waste or mixed in with the litter of your choice also as an additional odour blocker.

 Do I have to use special bin liners?

 Similar to toilet paper, the same applies to trash bags: You are free in your choice.
-Since the dry separation toilet is an environmentally friendly product, plastic bags do not really fit the principle - but they can of course be used.
+Since the composting toilet is an environmentally friendly product, plastic bags do not really fit the principle - but they can of course be used.

-In our article about the bag for the poop, you can find out what types of garbage bags are available, how recycled bags differ from compostable or organic bags, and how to find the bag that suits you best.
+In our article about the solid waste bag, you can find out what types of garbage bags are available, how recycled bags differ from compostable or organic bags, and how to find the bag that suits you best.

 Two quick tips

 Compostable bags do what they were designed to do after a while: they decompose.
-To avoid unpleasant "Ratchet! and Oops!" experiences, we recommend lining your solids container with a "safety bag."
+To avoid unexpected mishaps, we recommend lining your solids container with a "safety bag."
 A good option for this is tear-resistant trash bags made from recycled materials or reusable polypropylene.

 If you decide to compost, it makes sense to do without bags altogether and put the waste directly in the composter or on the compost heap.